AstroYamila-Team/Exoplanet-Interiors-Love-Number/readme.md

         cd modules
         pip install -r requirements.txt
-        pip install . (or 'pip install -e .' if you want to install them in editable mode)
+        pip install .

+Replace the last line with `pip install -e .` if you want to install the modules in editable mode.

 # Description of the files